 These roasted Asian chicken thighs are finger lickin’ good.
 The thighs are cooked in a delicious sweet and spicy honey sauce.
 Serve them with a side of roasted broccoli and brown rice for a tasty and filling weeknight meal!Thank you Safeway for sponsoring this post!

 Our next stop on the harvest tour was at the broccoli fields.
 Again, I had no idea how broccoli was grown and harvested (I feel like such a city girl).
 The broccoli plants grew quite high— almost up to my waist.

 Harvesting the broccoli is similar to harvesting the baby greens.
 Farm workers drove large harvesters over the broccoli fields.
 These harvesters cut and collected the broccoli at the same time.
 There are also many farm workers stationed in the tractor.
 When you cut the broccoli, you cut the stalks and broccoli greens at the same time.
-The farm works need to pick off the broccoli greens from the stalks, bundle the broccoli, and pack them in boxes.
+The farm workers need to pick the broccoli greens from the stalks, bundle the broccoli, and pack them in boxes.

 These harvest tours remind me of how much effort it takes to grow the food we serve on our tables.
 It makes me appreciate all the hard work required in this process.